AdmiralCurtiss/ToVPatcher/README.md

 A Note on TROPHY.TRP
 --------------------

 TROPHY.TRP is officially signed, so the patched file will not work (and will, in fact, delete all your Tales of Vesperia trophies if you happen to have some!) unless you can find a way to make the console not confirm that TROPHY.TRP is signed correctly.
-I have not found such a way, but the file is provided anyway in case such a thing becomes possible in the future.
+I have not found such a way, but the patching process is provided anyway in case such a thing becomes possible in the future.
+Either way, it is not recommended to use a modified TROPHY.TRP file if you ever plan to sync your trophies with the official PSN servers.